stablekernel/aqueduct/doc/tutorial/2016-06-23-deploying-and-other-fun-things.md

 Documentation
 ---

-`aqueduct` has a built-in Swagger spec documentation generator feature.
+Aqueduct has a built-in Swagger spec documentation generator feature.
 Check out the [wildfire](https://github.com/stablekernel/wildfire) repository for the `bin/generate_api_docs.dart` script.

 Automated Testing/CI
 ---

 Again, `wildfire` is your best bet here as this already exists in projects created with it.
-However, if you want to add support for running `aqueduct` tests as part of Travis-CI, the following .travis.yml file will do:
+However, if you want to add support for running Aqueduct tests as part of Travis-CI, the following .travis.yml file will do:

 ```yaml
 language: dart